-In recent years, NOFO has focused on building a specialist team that is on permanent standby, made up of highly qualified personnel who will be able to mobilize quickly.
-The shoreline and coastal task forces are an extension and reinforcement of this permanent preparedness.
+In recent years, NOFO has dedicated efforts to establish a specialized team on permanent standby, comprising highly qualified personnel capable of swift mobilization.
+The shoreline and coastal task forces serve as an extension and reinforcement of this enduring preparedness.

-Each year, we carry out a number of different oil spill response drills.
-Participants in NOFO’s specialist team are involved in these drills as advisory staff, spill site leaders, and team leaders.
-This allows routines to be practiced, thus working up increased competence within oil spill preparedness.
+Annual oil spill response drills play a crucial role in our preparedness efforts.
+Members of NOFO's specialist team actively participate in these drills, serving as advisory staff, spill site leaders, and team leaders.
+This engagement allows for the practice of routines, thereby enhancing competence in oil spill preparedness.

 NOFO's response teams: